yissachar/awesome-dart/README.md

 * [StageXL](http://www.stagexl.org/) - StageXL offers an easy to use and complete API (based on the Flash API) for impressive 2D content like games and other rich applications.
 * [Spectre](https://github.com/johnmccutchan/spectre) - Spectre is a modern graphics API aimed at developers creating games and other interactive 3D applications.
 * [DartRocket](https://github.com/StrykerKKD/dartrocket) - DartRocket is an easy to use HTML5 game engine for making 2D HTML5 games.
-* [Pixi Dart](https://github.com/FedeOmoto/pixi) - A port of the pixi.js rendering engine to Dart.
+* [Pixi Dart](https://github.com/FedeOmoto/pixi) - A port of the pixi.js rendering engine.

 ## Animation

 * [Universal Tween Engine](https://github.com/xaguzman/tween-engine-dart) - A port of the original java Universal Tween Engine created by Aurelien Ribbon.
-* [Spine Dart](https://github.com/FedeOmoto/spine) - A Dart implementation of the Esoteric Software Spine runtime.
+* [Spine Dart](https://github.com/FedeOmoto/spine) - An implementation of the Esoteric Software Spine runtime.

 ## Template